Fiji's ruling party leads provisional count after national election

 Bainimarama has a high international profile for climate change advocacy and chaired the Pacific Islands Forum, the regional diplomatic bloc, as it sought this year to manage rising security tensions between the United States and China.

-Shailendra Singh, a political commentator and associate professor of journalism at the University of the South Pacific in Fiji, said the voter turnout was the lowest since Fiji's constitution was reformed in 2013.
-The rising cost of living and the economy were major issues for voters, he said.

-Bainimarama's Fiji First supporters campaigned on stability and progress, while the opposition said national debt was too high and questioned the state of democracy, he said.

-A multinational observer group led by Australia, India and Indonesia includes 90 election observers who are also monitoring the national vote counting centre.
+A multinational observer group led by Australia, India and Indonesia includes 90 election observers.

+Australia's foreign minister Penny Wong told reporters Fiji's election appeared to have been conducted "peacefully and in an orderly manner".

 ((Kirsty.Needham@thomsonreuters.com;))